cmcrter/s1706262_CT6018_Assignment/README.md

 Throwing doesnt work in local versus maps
 Camera snapping can trigger multiple times in singleplayer
 Controller player currently cannot block
+In singleplayer you can still get the blocks stuck, but it takes some effort

 # OTHER COMMENTS
 If everyone dies in the puzzle section of local versus, it takes a second before moving on